Board of Zoning Appeals — March 18, 2026

 Topics discussed

-An application for a special permit and variance to convert an existing three-family building into four townhomes, involving requests for relief regarding lot size, use, and maximum lot coverage.
+An application for a special permit and variance to convert an existing three-family building into four townhomes, including debate on lot coverage calculations and construction impacts.

-A request to change the use of a property from a repair garage to a storage facility for dry construction materials.
+An application was presented to change the use of a property from a repair garage to the storage of dry construction materials.

 Controversy & dissent